 Human populations are increasing rapidly throughout the Asian elephant's range.
+Human–elephant conflict in Sri Lanka kills more than 70 humans and 200 Asian elephants every year.
 In some parts of Asia, many people are poor and landless, so they clear natural forest for agricultural use.
 In other parts, quickly expanding farms of such agricultural crops as sugar cane, rubber, and palm oil have replaced most of the forests that once supported wild elephant populations.
 These land uses increasingly displace wild elephants from their habitats and home ranges, which they travel through in search of food.
 Frequently, these elephants turn to farmer's crops to supplement their diets.

 Many attempts have been made to prevent elephants from gaining access to crops, such as firing gunshots into the air, burning chili peppers, digging large trenches, and erecting electric fences.
 However, elephants often find a way around these obstacles (pushing dirt into the trenches to fill them in or breaking the fences) and the crop-raiding begins anew.
 In desperation, farmers may resort to injuring or even killing the elephants to protect their livelihoods.
 Approximately 150 elephants and 50 to 100 people are killed each year in Sri Lanka as a result of human-elephant conflicts.